 In 2014, the winegrowers in Sonoma County made a collective commitment to making sure every vineyard in Sonoma County was certified sustainable.
-Our community of winegrowers here in Sonoma County banned together and today, over 95% of vineyards in Sonoma County hold a sustainability certification from a third-party auditor.
+Our community of winegrowers here in Sonoma County banned together and today, over 99% of vineyards in Sonoma County hold a sustainability certification from a third-party auditor.
 Congratulations to all the winegrowers, wineries and sustainability partners who believed in this commitment and worked together to make this unprecedented milestone possible.
 This initiative has put Sonoma County on the global map as leaders in sustainability

 Drink Sustainable!
 We all want to make responsible decisions about which brands we choose, and wine should be no exception, but how do you know if a wine is grown using sustainable practices?

 Since almost all vineyards in Sonoma County have been certified, you can rest assured that the vast majority of wines that come from Sonoma County will come from certified sustainable vineyards, which means the farmers made conscious decisions to follow best practices to care for their land, the people who work there and to make responsible decisions in their business.

 If you still aren’t sure, just look for the round seal that says “Sonoma County Sustainably Farmed Grapes.”

 In order to be considered a “Sonoma County Sustainable Vineyard” a winegrower must have that vineyard first assessed and then certified sustainable by one of four California sustainability programs, vetted by Sonoma County Winegrowers.